heptarch/heptarch.github.io/drafts/demon.md

 «<b>the veem ate my face</b>»
 </div>

 "I'm sorry?"
-The voice belongs to neither, and it too is somehow grey.
+The voice belongs to neither.
+It too is somehow grey, and becomes stretched, as if by great effort:

 <div style="text-align: right; color:lightgrey;">
 «<b>your section—transversal—...</b>»